Pope, in Assisi, calls on Church to shun vanity

 He has also said that Catholic convents and monasteries that are empty should be opened up to house migrants and refugees.

-At a Mass for several thousand people outside the pink stone basilica-convent complex where St. Francis is buried, the pope appealed for respect for the environment.

-"St. Francis of Assisi bears witness to the need to respect all that God has created ...
-From this city of peace, I repeat with all the strength and the meekness of love: Let us respect creation, let us not be instruments of destruction," he said.

-Francis was visibly moved when he heard the stories of some of the poor people earlier in the day.
+Francis was visibly moved when he heard the stories of some of the poor people in the room.

 "Many of you have been stripped by this savage world that does not give employment, that does not help, that does not care if there are children in the world who are dying of hunger, does not care if so many families have nothing to eat," he said.